jbsankarlal/React-Password-Generator/README.md

 ![Password Generator Screenshot 1](https://i.imgur.com/D9RK7BT.png)
 ![Password Generator Screenshot 2](https://i.imgur.com/ys8yMKq.png)

+Feel free to contribute, open issues, and provide feedback if you find any improvements or bugs in the application.
+Pull requests are welcome!

 ## Getting Started

 Follow these steps to run the password generator locally: